Show your art

 #1: Pop-up exhibition

-Pop-up exhibition or a pop-up gallery is a temporary space to exhibit which can be held at any place with a roof and walls.
+A pop-up exhibition or a pop-up gallery is a temporary space to exhibit which can be held at any place with a roof and walls.
 You can rent a storefront or an empty garage to host your own pop-up exhibition.
-In Madrid, there is a small storefront for rent called ‘Ventana de la Cebada’, at the entrance of
+In Madrid, there is a small storefront for rent called ‘Ventana de la Cebada’, at the entrance of underground parking.
+It’s definitely the smallest pop-up gallery I have seen, just enough for a double bed.
+You can rent it for 2 weeks.
+During the time, you are fully responsible for your own exhibition from set up to clean up.

 #2: Open studio

-If you have a studio space separate from your home, then you can use your studio to exhibit your artworks.
-Most of the open studio events I have been are organized by an association.
-However, you can do it your own.
+If you have a studio space separate from your home, then you can use your studio to exhibit your artwork.
+Most of the open studio events I have been to are organized by an association.
+However, you can do it on your own.
 It’s easy to prepare and a great way to build a relationship with your local collectors.

 #3: Hotel room